idirlab/freebases/README.md

 Four clean variants of Freebase dataset are provided by inclusion/exclusion of various data modeling idiosyncrasies, which encables researchers to leverage or avoid such features based on the nature of their tasks. **The dataset can be downloaded from this [link](https://www.dropbox.com/s/idzqsh1a34swaz0/Freebases.zip?dl=0).**

 The dataset consists of the four variants of Freebase dataset as well as related mapping/support files.
 For each variant, we made three kinds of files available:
 - Subject matter triples file: fbx, where x ∈ 1, 2, 3, 4 (one file for each variant).
+Subject matter triples are the triples belong to subject matters domains—domains describing real-world facts.
+  - Example
+    - >/g/112yfy2xr, /music/album/release_type, /m/02lx2r
+  - Explanation
+    - "/g/112yfy2xr" and "/m/02lx2r" are the MID of the subject entity and object entity, respectively. "/music/album/release_type" is the realtionship between the two entities.
+- Type system file:
+  - freebase_endtypes: Each row maps an edge type to its required subject type and object type.
 - Metadata files:
   - object_types: Each row maps the MID of a Freebase object to a type it belongs to.
   - object_names: Each row maps the MID of a Freebase object to its textual label.